Cyrusmansour/Falcon-9-Landing-Prediction/README.md

 # 3. Data wrangling
 Perfomed some EDA, mainly converting the data in the 'Outcome' column into Training Labels.

-# 4. Exploratory Data Analysis
+# 4. Exploratory Data Analysis using SQL
+Some EDA using SQL queries to answer some questions about the SpaceX Mission data.

+# 5. Exploratory Data Analysis using Pandas & Matplotlib